In This Article

 Given the fact that your diversity manager is culturally competent, (s)he can rapidly assess whether someone would be a good fit for the organization.

-A diversity manager or culture manager can be an asset for the company because (s)he can tackle the specific issues and problems that come with diversity.
+A diversity manager or culture manager can be an asset to the company because (s)he can tackle the specific issues and problems that come with diversity.
 And all that in a very cost-effective way.

 Contact me if you want to know what I can do for You and Your organization